 Can I apply again if my application is unsuccessful?

-Yes, you can apply again but not within the same year – you are welcome to apply to the subsequent academic year’s programme.
-If you are unsuccessful in your application, we will always endeavour to give you helpful feedback via our Admissions team to facilitate you in attending to this and improving your application if you would like to apply in the future.
+Yes, you are welcome to apply to the subsequent academic year; however you cannot apply within the same year.
+If you have been unsuccessful in your application, we will give you feedback via our Admissions team so that you can improve your application if you decide to apply in the future.

 Where can I find information about study visas?

 Applicants are asked to disclose any criminal convictions on their application form, and we may require further details regarding any disclosures to assess your suitability for the programme.
 Please note this does not mean you will be excluded from being invited for interview or from joining the programme.
 It is also important to be aware that entry to the programme does preclude the HCPC from assessing your criminal convictions for entry on their register separately.
 In other words, successful completion of the DPsych confers eligibility to apply for HCPC registration and BPS chartership, but it does not automatically mean that these bodies will confer registration and chartership.
 Assessments are made on a case-by-case basis.
 If you have any questions about criminal convictions or previous offences, we advise you to contact the HCPC.
 You may want to do this before considering applying to the programme.
 We would also advise you to read the HCPC’s Guidance on Health and Character which contains information on certain offences that may preclude applicants from joining the register.

 DBS checks are not an entry requirement.
 However, if you are successful in gaining a place on the programme and do not hold an up to date Enhanced DBS check from your year of entry, we ask you to obtain one.
 We advise you to contact the BPS who may offer Enhanced DBS checks for a discounted fee.
 Please visit the BPS website for further information.
 DBS checks can sometimes take up to eight weeks to be processed, so if one is required, it is best to apply for it as soon as possible.